 You can start reading bedtime stories to your baby as early as you wish, even right from birth.
 Though they would not understand, they may enjoy your company and connect with the sound of your voice.
 As they grow older, they may like touching, flipping, chewing, or playing with the book (5).

 2. At what age should bedtime stories stop?

 There is no fixed age recommendation for parents to stop reading bedtime stories to their children.
 However, you may stop reading to them once they learn and prefer to read alone.

-Reading or narrating bedtime stories for toddlers is one of the best ways to bond with them.
-Stories develop children’s imagination, release stress, and improve their communication skills.
-So, make it a routine to get together with your toddler every night for some interesting story session.
+Reading or narrating stories as a part of the bedtime routine for toddlers is one of the best ways to bond with them.
+Stories develop children’s imagination, release stress, have a restful effect, and improve their communication skills.
+So, make it a routine to get together with your toddler every night for some interesting storytelling session.
 Don’t mind if the story is repeated or silly.
 The important part is to have fun and make the moment memorable.
 Stories like The Old Witch, A Fish And A Dinosaur, and The Sisters are short and engaging.
 You can read these stories and create your own based on them.
 Choose a situation and keep building fun stories around them.
 Also, try to create stories with situations that children are familiar with, like their schools, friends, and teachers.
 This will tickle their curiosity and keep them longing for more.

 Infographic: Popular Bedtime Stories To Read To Your Toddler

 Bedtime stories are a great opportunity to spend quality time with your little one while putting them to sleep and teach them new things.
 The infographic below includes interesting timeless stories that can help imbibe moral values in your child from a young age.
 Take a look!

 Bedtime stories are a great way to help toddlers wind down and get ready for sleep.
 Our video has fun songs and stories to help your little one drift off to dreamland.